-In summary: It was reiterated that the volatile nature of land disputes between farming and herding communities in the rural areas, for example, that now constitute a firm chapter in land tenure practice in the country, will diminish only when the administration of village land will be conducted with due regard and respect of the Fundamental Principles of the NLP and new Land Laws (GoT, 1995).
-These conflicts will only be minimised or end where each individual recipient of land rights shall rely on his/her well determined and allocated land parcel(s) (including communal lands) for all his/her land-use requirements and, where need arises to use extra ground, shall seek appropriate permission (Lugoe et al, 2005).
+It is reiterated that the volatile nature of land disputes between farming and herding communities in the rural areas, for example, that now constitute a firm chapter in land tenure practice in the country, will diminish only when the administration of village land will be conducted with due regard and respect of the Fundamental Principles of the NLP and new Land Laws.
+These conflicts will only be minimised or end where each individual recipient of land rights shall rely on his/her well determined and allocated land parcel(s) (including communal lands of the village of ones domicile) for all his/her land-use requirements and, where need arises to use extra ground, shall seek appropriate permission.